 Timbarva (22 2'N: 73 4'E) is situated in Vadodara district almost 30 km south east of Vadodara.

-The mound locally known as Bokira Timbo is actually located three km North West of th village of Archaeology & Ancient History, Maharaja Sayajirao University of Baroda to study the cultural sequence of Early Historic period.
+The mound locally known as Bokira Timbo is actually located three km North West of th village Timbarva.
+An exploration was carried out by Majumdar and Rao revealed some antiquities of Early Historic period.
+Later a trial excavation was carried out by Mehta in 1953 of Department of Archaeology & Ancient History, Maharaja Sayajirao University of Baroda to study the cultural sequence of Early Historic period.
 The excavation aled three cultural occupations based on the study of ceramics (Mehta, 1955)